fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 ## 14: GMOs
+Perhaps no issue more than Genetically Modified Organisms embodies the various themes we've explored in the course thus far.
+This week we focus on the various issues of food technology that get rarified with the debate about the safety, risk, regulation, and labeling of GMO foods.

 ### Apr 18
 * McKay Jenkins, _Food Fight: GMOs and the Future of the America_, 1--46 (Prologue; Are GMOs Safe?).